JiashuaiZhou/tmv4.0/README.md

 POSSIBILITY OF SUCH DAMAGE.
 ```

-# User manual
+## Documentation

-The user manual of the TMM can be found in the mpeg-vmesh-tm repository: [./doc/mpeg-vmesh-sw-manual.pdf](http://mpegx.int-evry.fr/software/MPEG/dmc/mpeg-vmesh-tm/-/tree/main/doc/mpeg-vmesh-sw-manual.pdf).
+A pdf version of the user manual of the TMM can be found in the mpeg-vmesh-tm repository: [./doc/mpeg-vmesh-sw-manual.pdf](http://mpegx.int-evry.fr/software/MPEG/dmc/mpeg-vmesh-tm/-/tree/main/doc/mpeg-vmesh-sw-manual.pdf).

-# Contacts and reporting issues
+## Issue reporting

 For any issues or questions don't hesitate to open issues in V-Mesh git repository or to contact us: